 Bob and I are very close friends and we've done this for such a long time that we do share information.
 Unfortunately, we don't have that relationship with Dolvett.
 It is very disappointing to me.
 It is a relationship that I have tried to establish with him, and to no avail."

 Frederickson's emaciated appearance immediately fueled rumors she was suffering from the eating disorders anorexia or bulimia.
 Quince, author of the bestselling The 3-1-2-1 Diet, insisted that Rachel had lost weight the healthy way, and asked fans not to jump to conclusions.

 Frederickson also vehemently denied she was anorexic, saying she had slimmed down by following a 1,600-calorie-a-day diet and working out up to six hours a day.
 Rachel has since regained 20 pounds and looks healthier, as Examiner has reported.

 Rachel's super-skinny appearance caused outrage among "Biggest Loser" fans, who said selecting someone who looks unhealthy as the winner sends the wrong message.
 Show executives responded to the criticism by saying they will tweak the weight-loss competition to provide more support and check-ins for the contestants after they leave the Biggest Loser ranch.

 Jillian hopes the proposed changes will ensure against future eating disorder controversies.
 "I have talked to the producers and what we're doing now is we're going to make these contestants go in to a local doctor, weigh themselves there, and have a report so that no matter what anyone's agenda is, we can very accurately make sure how they are doing at home," she said.

-Michaels, the author of Slim for Life, wrapped up a 28-city wellness tour last summer called "Maximize Your Life," where she gave advice on achieving fitness, happiness and success.
+Michaels, the author of Slim for Life, wrapped up a 28-city wellness tour last summer called "Maximize Your Life," where she gave advice on achieving fitness, weight loss, happiness and success.